IBM/count-mvs/README.md

 * `-l <filename>` - This command line switch is used to override the default file the script logs to.
 By default this is `/var/log/countMVS.log` however this can be overridden with this switch to a filename of the user's choice

-## High level requirements for the script
+## High level description of how the script works

 In order to calculate an MVS count from a QRadar deployment the script must perform the following high level actions: